Norah Story

-Norah Story (1902 – March 5, 1978) was a Canadian archivist who won the Governor General's Award for English-language non-fiction in 1967 for her Oxford Companion to Canadian History and Literature.
+Norah Story (1902 – March 5, 1978) was a Canadian archivist.
+She won the Governor General's Award for English-language non-fiction in 1967 for her Oxford Companion to Canadian History and Literature.

-Life
+Early life and education

-Born in England, Story emigrated to Canada in 1912.
-After attending high school in Guelph, Story earned a Bachelor of Arts in History at the University of Toronto in 1926.
-She completed a Master of Arts in 1927 at the University of Wisconsin.
-In 1928, Story joined the Public Archives of Canada, where she directed the Manuscripts Division from 1942 to her retirement in 1960.
+Norah Story was born in England in 1902 and emigrated to Canada in 1912.
+After attending high school in Guelph, Ontario, Story earned a bachelor of arts in history at the University of Toronto in 1926.
+She completed a master of arts in 1927 at the University of Wisconsin.

+Career

+In 1928, Story joined the Public Archives of Canada, where she directed the manuscripts division from 1942 to her retirement in 1960.

+With Arthur Doughty, Story edited Documents Relating to the Constitutional History of Canada, 1819–1828 (1935), a collection of primary source documents about Canadian constitutional history.

+Story was a classmate of the politician Paul Martin Sr. at University of St. Michael's College.
+When Martin was in the Senate, Story and Josephine Phelan worked with him on his memoirs.
+Story took his dictations, while Phelan reviewed and compiled his papers.

+She died on March 5, 1978.